Panama: Escape to Isla Taboga

 My hair cascades across the surface of the water, and I let the waves brush through it as I listen to my friends splashing along the shoreline and the catcalls of a group of intoxicated teenagers on a boat nearby.

-The peace breaks as a burning sensation rises from my thigh up my back, splicing my skin like knives.
+The peace breaks as a burning sensation rises from my thigh up my back, slicing my skin like knives.

 “Holy sh*t!”
 I scream as I stand up and lunge back towards shore through knee-deep water.
 “It burns!”